 Ashlynn has since earned her JD from Case Western Reserve University in Cleveland, Ohio (2016) and her LLM from Comillas Pontifical Universidad in Madrid, Spain.
 After completing a fellowship at the International Criminal Court in the Hague, Ashlynn now intends to work as a criminal defense attorney in Ohio.

-Law and Social Thought Bachelor's Degree Curriculum
+Law and Social Thought Bachelor's Degree Plan of Study

 UToledo’s innovative curriculum in the law and social thought program includes proseminars, field experiences and classes in many of UT’s academic departments.